lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 .. image:: session_settings.png

 The tab for :guilabel:`Environment (Advanced)` has many effects for you environment variables for your session.
 The :guilabel:`Variable Name` provides the name of the environment variable.
 To change the value of a variable double click on the value under the :guilabel:`Value` column.
 To add a new environment variable press the :guilabel:`Add` button.
 Then at the bottom a dotted line will appear and double click to enter the Variable Name and the Value for the variable.
 To delete an environment variable press the :guilabel:`Delete` button.
 Several of these variables relate to hidpi support see `<https://forum.lxqt.org/t/detailed-guide-to-enable-high-dpi-scaling-on-lxqt/507/5>`_ .
+To change your cursor size change the XCURSOR_SIZE variable.

 .. image:: lxqt-session-advanced.png